hirokawa/cssrlib-data/README.md

 - [ ] Check slant iono process noise settings
 - [ ] Add residual output
 - [ ] Add check for observations, must be on different frequencies
+- [ ] Number of frequencies `nav.nf` should be set automatically depending on specified signals
+- [ ] Code/phase error ratio `nav.eratio` should also work for > 2 signals